Local approximations of inverse block Toeplitz matrices and Baxter-type theorems for long-memory processes: Applications

-respectively, where $v_\infty \in \C^{q\times q}$ and $v_{n+1} \in \C^{q\times q}$ are the infinite and finite prediction error covariances, respectively (see e.g., \cite{IKP2}, equations (5.3) and (6.16)).
-Using Theorem \ref{thm:B-type1} and the above expressions, we can give another proof of (\ref{eq:pred-234}) under (F${}_d$) with $d\in (0,1/2)$ due to \cite{p:ino-kas-06} and \cite{IKP2}.
+Here, $v_\infty \in \C^{q\times q}$ and $v_{n+1} \in \C^{q\times q}$ are the infinite and finite prediction error covariances, respectively (see e.g., \cite{IKP2}, equations (5.3) and (6.16)).
+Using Theorem \ref{thm:B-type1} and the above expressions, we can give an alternative proof of Baxter's inequality under (F${}_d$) with $d\in (0,1/2)$.

 \begin{corollary} We assume (F${}_d$) for $d\in (0,1/2)$.
 Then, (\ref{eq:pred-234}) holds. \end{corollary}

 \begin{proof} As we mentioned above, $\tilde{w}$ satisfies (F${}_d$) for the same $d$ as $w$.
 First, we note that $\mathbf{y} = (I_q, O_q, O_q, \dots)^\top \in \mathcal{A}_{\rho}^{\infty \times q}$ for any $\rho \in (0,\infty)$.
 Therefore, by applying Theorem \ref{thm:B-type1} to $T_{n+1}(\tilde{w})$ and using (\ref{eq:zandzn}), we have